4th Alpine Parachute Regiment

 The Alpine Parachute Company

 The Alpine parachutists were born from a study carried out in the 1951 by the then head of the Alpine troops office: the study recommended the formation of a small unit (preferably with personnel qualified in military parachuting) suitable for deep reconnaissance and the execution of direct actions.
-This unit would be under the direct command of the Alpine brigade to meet its needs, with similar aspects and aims to those of the Alpine platoons in which they were embedded.
+This unit would be under the direct command of the Alpine brigade to meet its needs, with similar aspects and aims to those of the alpini battalions in which the Alpine platoons were embedded.

-For the scouting and targeted combat functions intended to meet the needs of higher Alpine commands, a small ad hoc unit was needed, made up of personnel with the same qualifications as the alpiers, with the ability to also carry out airdrops to infiltrate or act beyond the adversary lines: hence the requirement for the unit to be 'also' parachutist.
+For the scouting and targeted combat functions intended to meet the needs of higher alpini commands, a small ad hoc unit was needed, made up of personnel with the same qualifications as the airmen, with the ability to also perform airdrops to infiltrate or act beyond the adversary's lines: hence the requirement for the unit to be 'also' parachutist.

-The idea was approved in 1952 and the end of that year saw the birth of the first Alpine parachute platoon within the 'Tridentine' Brigade.
+The idea was approved in 1952 and the end of that same year saw the birth of the first alpini parachute platoon within the 'Tridentine' Brigade.
 The following year, the first drop was made on the slopes of Mount Grand Assaly just above La Thuile (on the Ruitor glacier) and platoons were formed under the 'Julia' and 'Taurinense' brigades, while in 1956, platoons of the 'Orobica' and 'Cadore' were also formed.
-The personnel was made up of Alpine soldiers who were additionally required to pass the parachuting course (bound jumps) in Viterbo (in Pisa from 1957).
+The personnel consisted of alpinis who were additionally required to pass the parachuting course (bound jumps) in Viterbo (in Pisa from 1957).

-As in all Italian Army units of the time, the Alpine Parachute Company was also staffed by conscripts.
-Despite this, the unit soon built up a solid reputation and was therefore attached to the Italian contingent participating in the AMF(L) during the latter's two annual foreign deployments.
+As in all Italian Army units of the time, also in the alpini Parachute Company served conscripts.
+Despite this, the unit soon built up a solid reputation and was therefore attached to the Italian contingent participating in AMF(L) during the latter's two annual foreign redeployments.
 AMF(L), or ACE Mobile Force - Land (where ACE stood for Allied Command of Europe), but in jargon known simply as Allied Mobile Force, was a brigade-level NATO command that had existed since 1960 to 2002, leading a force consisting (by mobilisation 'on call') of light infantry units at battalion level, supplied and designated by the various member countries.

-Italy had allocated a tactical group to the AMF (which since 1986 will be called 'Cuneense') initially made up of the Alpini 'Susa' Battalion from Pinerolo, the 40th Battery of the 'Pinerolo' Mountain Artillery Group from Susa, and the 101st Field Hospital (airborne) from Turin, all units of the 'Taurinense' Alpine Brigade, to which was initially added the Alpine Parachute Company and finally, in 1986 with the establishment of the 'Cuneense' contingent, also the Engineer Guastatori Company of Abbadia Alpina and the Counter-Tanker Company of Turin, also belonging to the same brigade, albeit only until 1992, the year in which the brigade counter-tank company was abolished as a result of the reform transforming the Alpine battalions into regiments.
+Italy had allocated a tactical group to the AMF (which since 1986 will be called 'Cuneense') initially made up of the Alpini 'Susa' Battalion from Pinerolo, the 40th Battery of the 'Pinerolo' Mountain Artillery Group from Susa, and the 101st Field Hospital (airborne) from Turin, all units of the 'Taurinense' Alpine Brigade, to which was initially added the alpini Parachute Company and finally, in 1986, with the establishment of the 'Cuneense' contingent, also the Abbadia Alpina Engineer Guastatori Company and the Turin Counter-Tanker Company, also from the same brigade, albeit only until 1992, the year in which the brigade counter-tank company was abolished as a result of the reform transforming the Alpine battalions into regiments.

 In the mid-1980s, training began for cadres (officers and non-commissioned officers) in the field of free-fall launches, both HALO (High Altitude Low Opening) and HAHO (High Altitude High Opening).

-In 1990, the company received the name 'Monte Cervino' Alpine Parachute Company: the addition of 'Monte Cervino' earned the department the traditions inherited from the battalion of the same name, which fought during the Second World War as a special unit (at that time it was made up of 'alpine skiers').
+In 1990, the company received the name 'alpini parachutists' company 'Monte Cervino': the addition of 'Monte Cervino' earned the unit the traditions inherited from the battalion of the same name, which fought during the Second World War as a special unit (at that time, it consisted of 'alpini skiers').
 In 1993, the company was deployed in Mozambique together with the units provided by the 'Taurinense' Brigade (later replaced by those of the 'Julia', which ended the mission in 1994).

 The Monte Cervino A.P.
 Battalion

-In 1996 the company was transformed: after restructuring and an increase in personnel, it became Battaglione alpini paracadutisti 'Monte Cervino', initially with only two companies, later increased to three.
-At the end of the same year, it was also granted the war flag (materially handed over during a ceremony that took place only the following year, on 10 April), which definitively sanctioned its 'descent' from the aforementioned Alpine Ski Battalion.
+In 1996 the company is transformed: after restructuring and an increase in personnel, it becomes Battalion alpini 'Monte Cervino' paratroopers, initially with only two companies, later increased to three.
+At the end of the same year, the war flag was also granted (materially delivered during a ceremony that took place only the following year, on 10 April), which definitively sanctioned the "descent" from the aforementioned alpini skydiving battalion.

 With the inclusion of these personnel, the EMS (Army General Staff) considered the possibility of further raising the quality level of the department to further improve its direct action and long-range reconnaissance capabilities and to make it capable of also supporting special forces actions or carrying out certain types of them.